10 Fall Internships for High School Students

 Application Deadline (Fall): June 15

-Selectivity: Selective (number of internship positions is very limited)
+Selectivity: Selective (the number of internship positions is very limited)

-Eligibility: Open to all high school students who have English language proficiency and are physically fit (due to the nature of the work)
+Eligibility: High school students who have English language proficiency and are physically fit

-Textron Aviation is an aviation company catering to the aviation needs of government, military, and commercial clientele.
+Textron Aviation is an aviation company that caters to the aviation needs of government, military, and commercial clients.
 While the company's core expertise lies in engineering and manufacturing, it offers a diverse set of internships for high school students.
-Apart from engineering and manufacturing internships, other openings include internships in fields like finance, sales, marketing, IT, flight operations, and human resources.
-The aim behind these internships is to offer young individuals a chance to explore potential careers within the aviation sector, exposing them to substantial, business-oriented tasks that bridge their foundational knowledge with their future career aspirations.
+Apart from engineering and manufacturing internships, openings are also available in fields such as finance, sales, marketing, IT, flight operations, and human resources.
+The aim of these internships is to offer students the opportunity to explore potential careers within the aviation sector, exposing them to business-oriented tasks.

 Stipend: Paid (amount not specified)